-Unique mutual learning experience:
+A unique mutual learning experience:

-- The Process of sharing experience on best practices is an important capacity building instrument, for. i) the entity under review, ii) the entities participating in the process as specific Reviewer Entities, and iii) the entities participating in the responsible collective Peer Review Body.
-Together, entities involved in the Peer Review Process benefit through mutual learning and fast transfer of know-how.
+The Process of sharing experience on best practices is an important capacity building instrument, for. i) the entity under review, ii) the entities participating in the process as specific Reviewer Entities, and iii) the entities participating simply in the responsible collective Peer Review Body.
+Collectively, entities involved in the Peer Review Process benefit of sharing best practices and mutual learning, with some economies of scale and faster transfer of know-how; in turn there is more efficient progress towards respective goals, by the entities involved.
 The peer nature of this Process allows a method for other involved agencies to gather best practices and examples for their own implementation.